Kobe Bryant: Personal life

 Bryant was multilingual.
-He was fluent in English, Italian and Spanish.
+He was fluent in English, Italian, and Spanish.
 Inspired by the codename for Uma Thurman's character in the Kill Bill films, Bryant assigned himself the nickname of "Black Mamba", citing a desire for his basketball skills to mimic the eponymous snake's ability to "strike with 99% accuracy at maximum speed, in rapid succession."
-During the 2012–13 season, he began referring to himself as "vino" to describe how his play had been aging like a fine wine.
+During the 2012–13 season, Bryant began referring to himself as "vino" to describe how his play had been aging like a fine wine.

 In January 2002, Bryant bought a Mediterranean-style house for $4 million, located on a cul-de-sac in Newport Coast, Newport Beach.
 He sold the house in May 2015.

-In 2013, Bryant had a legal disagreement with an auction house over memorabilia from his early years that his mother had put up for auction.
-Bryant's mother received $450,000 from the auction house for the items, and contended Bryant had given her the rights to the items he had remaining in her home.
+In 2013, Bryant had a legal disagreement with an auction house over memorabilia from his early years that his parents had put up for auction.
+Bryant's parents received $450,000 from the auction house for the items, and contended Bryant had given them the rights to the items he had remaining in their home.
 However, Bryant's lawyers asked the auction house to return the items.
 Before the scheduled trial, a settlement was reached allowing the auction house the sale of less than 10% of the items.
 Bryant's parents apologized to him for the misunderstanding in a written statement, and appreciated the financial support he had given them over the years.

+Bryant grew up a baseball fan and had been a long-time supporter of the Los Angeles Dodgers and Los Angeles Angels during his tenure with the Lakers.
+However, during the 2009 National League Championship Series when the Dodgers played his hometown Philadelphia Phillies, Bryant revealed to Craig Sager that he actually grew up a fan of their National League East archrivals, the New York Mets wanting to be like Darryl Strawberry and boasted that he still had a Ron Darling baseball card.

-Bryant was a lifelong fan of his hometown NFL team, the Philadelphia Eagles.
-He was also a fan of soccer teams Barcelona, AC Milan, and Manchester City.
+Bryant also was a lifelong fan of his hometown NFL team, the Philadelphia Eagles.
+Bryant was also a fan of soccer teams Barcelona, AC Milan, and Manchester City.

-According to Forbes, Bryant's $680 million in career earnings was the most ever by a team athlete during their playing career.
+According to Forbes, at the time of his retirement, Bryant's $680 million in career earnings was the most ever by a team athlete during their playing career.

-He is also a second cousin of his former Lakers teammate Cedric Ceballos.
+Bryant was a second cousin of his former Lakers teammate Cedric Ceballos.